 Most sale agreements are written using a standard form.
 In Oregon, most licensees use a form developed specifically for Oregon real property transactions.
 Many of these forms contain dispute resolution provisions that require mediation or arbitration of disputes.
 Arbitration and mediation clauses can affect legal rights, including the right to a judicial determination of a claim and the right to appeal.

 The buyer’s ability to finance the property is an important contingency in most residential transactions.
 Buyers must act in good faith and use best efforts to obtain a loan if the sale is contingent upon obtaining a loan.
 Buyers often seek pre-approval from a lender prior to writing an offer.
 Seller’s often demand such letters as part of the transaction process.
 Sellers should discuss the use of pre-approval letters, including such common forms as the Oregon Residential Loan Application Status Report, with their agent.
-A copy of the Oregon Residential Loan Application Status Report Oregon Residential Loan Application Status Report form can be found by clicking here.

 A pre-approval letter should state that the lender has reviewed the buyer’s credit report, income requirement and cash to close.
 The lender then pre-approves the buyer for the loan, subject to an acceptable appraisal of the property.
 The appraiser will normally work for the lender, not the seller.
 Appraiser certification and licensure can be checked by clicking here.

 Once the appraisal has been received, the loan underwriter authorizes final loan approval.
 Most residential sale agreement forms contain a provision that allows the buyer to cancel the transaction if the property appraises for less than the purchase price.
 Only when the appraisal and underwriting process is completed will an actual loan be secured.